kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [Siyuan](https://b3log.org/siyuan/)
 [Pricing plan](https://b3log.org/siyuan/pricing.html) starts at RMB 96/year for cloud service features like data synchronization, backups.
 The product is completely free for individual use.
-Thoughts: initially develop as a copycat of Notion and Obsidian for chinese market.
+Thoughts: initially developped as a copycat of Notion and Obsidian for Chinese market.
 But their UI looks great now.
 They have a [GitHub repo](https://github.com/siyuan-note/siyuan) for international community.
 The notes are stored in a database instead of plaintext markdown files like Obsidian or Dendron.
-Since this is designed for mainland china market, I hesitated to experiment.
+Since this is designed for Mainland China market, I hesitated to experiment.

 [Notabase](https://notabase.io/)
 Pricing plan starts at USD 7/month.
 Limited free tier with 100 notes only.